 To achieve these textures, you have to process the seafood separately.
 Start by pulsing the scallops until they are separated into strands, then pulse the shrimp until coarsely chopped.

-Finally, process the shallots, garlic, ginger, and fresh chilies until they are finely chopped, but again, not reduced to a paste.
+Finally, process the shallots, garlic, ginger, and fresh chilies until they're finely chopped but, again, not reduced to a paste.

 The Cooking Process

-Now it's time to get cooking.
-XO sauce can be made in either a wok or a large Dutch oven; use whichever one you have and feel comfortable with.
-It's important to use a heavy-bottomed vessel with tall sides as you will be frying the ingredients in oil, which leads to a lot of bubbling activity.
-The ingredients will be cooked in stages to ensure that they are well-crisped before getting simmered all together.
+It's important to use a heavy-bottomed vessel with tall sides, as you will be frying the ingredients in oil, which leads to a lot of bubbling activity.
+The ingredients will be cooked in stages, to ensure that they're well crisped before they get simmered all together.

 Next go in the shrimp.
 At this point, the oil will begin to bubble up the sides of the pot.
 Don't be alarmed, but keep the oil under control.
 If you feel like there's a chance things might bubble over, turn the heat down a little.

-Otherwise, keep stirring, and occasionally lifting a spoonful of the mixture out of the pot to check its crisping progress (the bubbling oil makes it hard to easily see into the bottom of the pot).
+Otherwise, keep stirring and occasionally lifting a spoonful of the mixture out of the pot to check its crisping progress.
+(The bubbling oil makes it hard to see the bottom of the pot.)
 Keep cooking and stirring until the shrimp and scallops are golden brown.

 The aromatics then get added to the mix.
 This addition will temper the bubbling situation as the vegetables begin to cook down.
 Keep stirring to prevent anything from sticking and burning.